havah-project/devguide/README.md

 	- 0x101

-- Block Explorer (HAVAH scan)
+- Block Explorer (HAVAH Scan)

 	- [https://scan.vega.havah.io](https://scan.vega.havah.io)

 - Faucet

-	- If you pass your wallet address, we will deposit 100HVH to that address.
+	- If you pass your wallet address, we will deposit 20HVH to that address.

 ## Mainnet